National Park & Reserve

 Wildlife at Samburu National Reserve

-Sighting probabilities are based on aggregated visitor reports and professional guide surveys.
-Actual sightings vary by season, time of day, and specific zones within the park.
+Sighting probabilities are computed from aggregated visitor reports, professional guide surveys, and seasonal migration patterns.
+Actual sightings vary by time of year, time of day, rainfall levels, and the specific zones or concessions you visit within the park.
+Dry-season months generally yield the highest concentrations near water sources.

 Available tours